Indian Country Alcohol and Drug Prevention (16.616)

 Award Procedure

-Upon approval by the Assistant Attorney General, letters and an award package are sent to the grantee.
-One copy of the grant award must be signed by duly authorized representative and returned to the Bureau of Justice Assistance (BJA).
+All applications will be peer reviewed.
+The BJA Director will then make award recommendations to OJP’s Assistant Attorney General, who will make final determinations.
+Upon approval by the Assistant Attorney General, successful applicants are notified via the Grants Management System.
+One copy of the grant award must be signed by the authorized official and returned to the Office of Justice Programs.

 Deadlines